MeganFuhr/SwearTrek/README.md

 ## Getting Started

 - [ ] Clone the repo
+- [ ] Create a bot in Discord.com/Developers
+- [ ] Add bots and applications.commands to permissions
+- [ ] Copy the token
 - [ ] At the root, create a file called .env
   - [ ] add the lines: <br>
      - [ ] GIPHY_API=Your_API_Token <br>